hchiam/learning-automl/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

 Let AutoML figure out how to train your model, like the hyperparameters, and then export/deploy that model.
-The web interface can even export explainer visualizations into Google Storage buckets.
+The web interface can even export explainer visualizations ("Explainable AI") into Google Storage buckets.

 Live demo: https://learning-automl-test.surge.sh/